bigstepdenmark/HackerNews/README.md

 9. Front-end who is the author of the story.
 10. Front-end overview of the blog website.
 11. Rest-API Service.
-12. Jobs.
+12. Job’s functionality in the nav-bar.
-13. Ask’s.
+13. Ask’s functionality in the nav-bar.
-14. Show’s.
+14. Show’s functionality in the nav-bar.
-15. Front-end Amount of time a story has been online.
+15. Front-end, Amount of time a story has been online.
-16. Front-end Be able to show/hide a story.
+16. Front-end, Be able to show/hide a story.
-17. Front-end Ranking system of stories.
+17. Front-end, Ranking system of stories.
 18. Buffering mechanism.